Big Brother Canada season 3: Future appearances

 In 2017, HouseGuests Bruno Ielo, Kevin Martin, and Sindy Nguyen returned to compete on the show's fifth season.

 In 2023, Godfrey Mangwiza appeared on the second season of Bachelor in Paradise Canada.
 In 2023, Kevin Martin competed on the first season of The Traitors Canada.

 In 2024, Martin competed on The Amazing Race Canada 10.

+In 2026, Brittnee Blair became the entertainment reporter for Global's The Morning Show afternoon edition, TMS2.

 Season summary

 Days 1-28

 The sixteen HouseGuests moved into the House on 19 March, referred to as Day 1.
 The House was empty upon their entrance, and the contestants learned they would have to earn their belongings and furniture.
 In another twist, the HouseGuests were told that all of them were the Head of Household; each HouseGuest secretly nominated two HouseGuests, and the two with the most votes were the official nominations.
 Risha and Sindy became the nominees.
 Bobby, Kevin, Naeha, and Zach were chosen to compete for the Power of Veto alongside the nominees.
 Sindy won the "V Is For Veto" competition that night, and removed herself from the block.
 She was tasked with choosing a replacement nominee, and chose Pilar.
 Following a series of tasks, the HouseGuests earned the furniture and their belongings on Day 3.
 Kevin earned a $1,000 prize for sabotaging one of the tasks.
 Ashleigh, Bobby, Bruno, Graig, Willow, and Zach formed the Chop Shop alliance that same day.
 On Day 7, the HouseGuests learned that Canada had been given the power to evict one of the nominees; Risha was then evicted from the House.

 Bobby won the "Wall to Wall" endurance Head of Household competition that night.
 Brittnee, Godfrey, Jordan, and Naeha became the Have-Nots after losing the "Have-Not Slop Off" competition on Day 8.
 Brittnee and Kevin were nominated for eviction on Day 9, as they were the first two to fall in the HoH competition.
 Johnny and Sindy were also on the shortlist.
 Though Kevin was the initial target, it shifted to Sindy after it was discovered she was attempting to form a female alliance.
 Godfrey, Willow, and Johnny were chosen to compete for the PoV this week; Kevin won the "Dam It!"
 Power of Veto competition that night.
 On Day 10, the HouseGuests passed a task and won a pool party.
 Kevin removed himself from the block on Day 11, with Sindy being nominated in his place.
 On Day 14, Sindy was evicted from the House in a unanimous vote.
 Kevin won the "Story Time" Head of Household competition that night and learned in The Vault he must immediately nominate two HouseGuests for an instant eviction.
 He chose to nominate Brittnee and Naeha, with the latter being his target.